Skip to main content

 Court orders and child maintenance

-A court can order that deductions be made directly from your employee’s net (after tax and NIC) pay, for example because they have incurred a debt or fine or are in arrears with a council tax bill.
+A court can order that deductions be made directly from your employee’s net (after tax and National Insurance) pay, for example because they have incurred a debt or fine or are in arrears with a council tax bill.
 These are known as Attachment of Earnings Orders (AEOs) or Earnings Arrestment Orders in Scotland.
 The deduction may be a specific amount or may be calculated based on a percentage of your employee's net pay.

-You can find some information on AEOs on GOV.UK.
+You can find some information on Attachment of Earnings Orders on GOV.UK.

-Please note that with these type of orders, you are entitled to take off an extra £1 towards your administrative costs (if you want to).
+Please note that with these types of orders, you are entitled to take off an extra £1 towards your administrative costs (if you want to).
 However, you should be aware that this will reduce the worker’s pay for minimum wage purposes.
 You should therefore not take the deduction if it will reduce the worker’s pay so that it is below the minimum wage.

 Example – direct earnings attachment calculation

-You may be concerned that by making these types of deduction, you will place your employee in hardship.
+You may be concerned that by making these types of deductions, you will place your employee in hardship.
 However, if you receive an order, you must comply with it – under some orders, you may be fined or prosecuted if you do not.
 You can perhaps suggest that your employee talks to an experienced adviser at Citizens Advice or other welfare organisation if they need help with money and debt.

 Student loans and postgraduate loans